Zen: Emptiness and negative dialectic

 Fach'ang said, "Ma-tsu told me that mind is Buddha; so I came to live here."

 The monk said, "Ma-tsu's teaching has changed recently."

 Fa-ch'ang asked, "What is the difference?"

 The monk said, "Nowadays he also says, 'Neither mind nor Buddha."'

 Fa-ch'ang said, "That old man still hasn't stopped confusing people.
 You can have 'neither mind nor Buddha,' I only care for 'mind is Buddha."'

 The monk returned to the Patriarch and reported what had happened.
 "The plum is ripe," said the Patriarch.")
 For example, the teachings of the influential Tang dynasty master Mazu Daoyi, founder of the Hongzhou school, could include affirmative phrases like "Mind is Buddha" as well as negative ones like "it is neither mind nor Buddha".
 Since no concepts or differentiations can capture the true nature of things, Zen affirms the importance of the non-conceptual and non-differentiating perfection of wisdom (prajñaparamita), which transcends all relative and conventional language (even the language of negation itself).
 According to Kasulis, this is the basis of much apophatic rhetoric in Zen, which often seems paradoxical or contradictory.

-The importance of negation is also seen in the key Zen teaching of no-mind (無心, wuxin), which is considered to be a state of meditative clarity, free of concepts, defilements, and clinging, which is also associated with wisdom and a direct experience of the ultimate truth.
+The importance of negation is also seen in the key Zen teaching of no-mind (無心), which is considered to be a state of meditative clarity, free of concepts, defilements, and clinging, which is also associated with wisdom and a direct experience of the ultimate truth.